react-cosmos/react-cosmos/docs/README.md

 > The following steps are required for running Cosmos in **Next.js v10**.
 [This repo](https://github.com/react-cosmos/react-cosmos-nextjs) is a working example.
 [Ask for help](https://react-cosmos.slack.com/join/shared_invite/zt-g9rsalqq-clCoV7DWttVvzO5FAAmVAw) if you're having issues integrating Cosmos with an older version of Next.js.

-- Install `html-webpack-plugin` as a dev dependency.
+- Install `html-webpack-plugin@4` as a dev dependency.
 - Configure Babel to use the `next/babel` preset.
 - Optional: Set `staticPath` to `public` to load static assets inside Cosmos.
 - Optional: Add `styles/globals.css` to `globalImports` to automatically load global CSS in Cosmos fixtures.